 1.2.2 Response of the Administrator of the Tender to clarification questions and remarks

 1.2.2.1 Answers and clarifications shall be given in writing only.
-They shall be worded in the obligatory manner and shall be an inseparable part of the Specific Invitation documents.
+They shall be worded in the obligatory manner and shall be an inseparable part of the Specific Invitation Documents.

 1.2.2.2 Answers and clarifications from the Administrator of the Tender shall be sent to the Framework Suppliers.
 It is the responsibility of the Framework Supplier to keep updated regarding answers from the Administrator of the Tender and of ongoing updates that the Administrator of the Tender shall promulgate regarding the Tender and the Specific Invitation.

-1.2.2.3 The Administrator of the Tender may revise the Specific Invitation documents in any way and may interpret or clarify the provisions of the Tender and the Specific Invitation irrespective of clarification questions.
+1.2.2.3 The Administrator of the Tender may revise the Specific Invitation Documents in any way and may interpret or clarify the provisions of the Tender and the Specific Invitation irrespective of clarification questions.

 1.2.2.4 The Administrator of the Tender is not obliged to the wording of a question submitted and, within this generality, may, when formulating a response to clarification questions, abridge or revise the wording of the question.